 - Previous dental restorations and replacements

 - Oral cancer or cysts

 Your dental exam may include X-rays.
 In brief, dental X-rays are detailed images of your mouth.
 For example, they allow the dentist to see the teeth position, decay, cysts, and more.

 Bite-Wing – displays the upper and lower molars

 Occlusal – captures the entire arch of the upper and/or lower jaws

 Next, the dentist will discuss your medical history and any current medication.
 This information is very important to assure the most appropriate treatments are recommended.
 In addition, some health conditions may explain certain oral issues.
 For example, a diabetic patient may be more at risk of periodontal disease.

-Learn more about your oral health and how to improve it by contacting us today.
 Our experienced team will schedule an exam and consultation during our convenient hours.
 Call (617) 405-4524 or click here to request an appointment.
-You may also visit the office at 67 Coddington Street, Suite LL1 Quincy, MA 02169.
+In addition, you may visit the office at 67 Coddington Street, Suite LL1 Quincy, MA 02169.